pbklink/motif-core/etc/motif-core.api.md

     get referencable(): boolean;
 }

+// Warning: (ae-missing-release-tag) "ScanDescriptorsDataItem" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class ScanDescriptorsDataItem extends RecordsFeedSubscriptionDataItem<ScanDescriptor> {
+    // (undocumented)
+    processMessage(msg: DataMessage): void;
+}

 // Warning: (ae-missing-release-tag) "ScanDescriptorsDataMessage" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 // Warning: (ae-missing-release-tag) "ScanDescriptorsDataMessage" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //